PlainConcepts/NetCore-Docker-Workshop/src/Docu/1.Docker/Add Docker file.md

 COPY bin/Debug/netcoreapp2.0 .
 ENTRYPOINT ["dotnet", "Master.dll"]
 ```
-3. From the command line execute
+3. From the command line execute the next command (**Do not forget to include the '.' at the end, which indicates that the current folder contains the Dockerfile**)
 ```
 > docker build -t="dockerworkshop/master:manual" .
 ```